 A Minor Upgrade (Tools Required)

 After a few months of regular use, I got tired of dealing with the clamp.
 To make it easier, we built a fixed wooden stand that could sit on a table or desk.
-To do so, we used a spare poplar board, cut into two pieces.
-Then, we angled one edge of each board, so the light would shine in the right direction when placed on a table or desk.
-Next, we drilled a 2 inch hole through one board to mount the reflector, and screwed the boards together.
+We cut a spare poplar board, into two pieces.
+Then, we angled one edge of each board, so the light would shine in the desired direction when placed on a table or desk.
+Next, we drilled a 2 inch hole through the upper board to mount the reflector, and screwed the boards together, through the bottom.
 Now it’s a lot more convenient to use!

 DIY Infrared Sauna